Sebastian Augustinussen

-Sebastian Augustinussen (born 6 May 1996) is a Danish handball player who plays for SønderjyskE Håndbold in the Danish Men's Handball League.
+Sebastian Augustinussen (born 6 May 1996) is a Danish handball player who plays for SønderjyskE in the Danish Men's Handball League.
 He has played several matches for the Danish national junior and youth teams.

-In March 2022, he signed a 3 year-contract with the Danish club SønderjyskE Håndbold.
+In March 2022, he signed a 3-year contract with the Danish club SønderjyskE Håndbold.

 He also participated at the 2013 Men's Youth World Handball Championship in Hungary, winning the title.